 When Becca S. from Minnesota delivered her twin boys, she took great care in coming up with a feeding plan.
 She had the privilege of working with a postpartum doula and spent a long time together coming up with a routine.
 Becca said she was clear in her objective to both nurse and formula feed.
 However, what happened left the new mother in tears and calling the agency to terminate the doula’s visits.

-Becca says her doula insisted she feed her babies more often and solely on breastmilk–telling her this was possible by laying down in a dark room and nursing the babies in a football hold.
+Becca says her doula insisted she breastfeed her twins more often and solely on breastmilk–telling her this was possible by laying down in a dark room and nursing the babies in a football hold.
 The night nurse wanted her to pump every time she nursed and encouraged Becca to stay awake overnight to increase milk production.
 Meanwhile, Becca’s husband traveled for work, and their family wanted to help.

 “It just seemed so overwhelming to me,” said Becca.
 “Especially since I thought we had a good thing going.
 So, it was deflating.”